ndalcin/insta/LectureNotes.md

   * describe(), it() -> test blocks
   * beforeEach()
   * toMatchSnapshot()
+  * jest.fn()

 * Enzyme methods to know:
   * find() - CSS classname, element selector, component
+  * instance() -> instance of shallowly render component, used for checking state or functions that are being passed down as props
+  *

 ### Student Exercise